Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - *Community-centered design*: Engaging impacted communities in decisions about whether and how to deploy AI
 - *Participatory research*: Involving diverse stakeholders in problem definition, not just solution implementation
 - *Labor rights*: Fair compensation for data workers and protection from exploitative practices
-- *Regulatory frameworks*: Government oversight that prioritizes public interest over corporate profit
+- *Regulatory frameworks*: Government oversight that prioritises public interest over corporate profit
 - *Alternative economic models*: Exploring public AI development, cooperatives, and non-commercial research
 - *Interdisciplinary collaboration*: Integrating humanities and social science perspectives from the start